williamdemeo/Math317-Spring2016/README.md

 ------------
 Four of the Friday class meetings will be held in the Computer Lab on the fourth floor of Carver in Room 449.
-Specifically, we will meet in the computer lab (instead of our usual classroom) on the following dates:
+Specifically, we will meet in the Computer Lab (instead of our usual classroom) on the following dates:

 **January 29, February 12, March 25, April 15**

 The Computer Lab component is worth 5% of the final course grade.

-Students are required to show up for each computer lab, login to a computer, and setup (or sign-in to) an account on the Math Department's Sage server.
-Doing this each time earns the student one percentage point (per lab).
+Students are required to show up for each computer lab, login to a computer, and register for (or sign-in to) an account on the Math Department's Sage server.
+Doing so earns the student one percentage point (per lab).
 Students can then earn one additional point (per lab) by completing that day's lab assignment *during that day's lab period* (from 1:10 to 2pm).
 Lab assignments must be completed on the day they are assigned.